openlibhums/memory-alpha/content/pages/support/journal-management/carousel.md

 ### Images used in the carousel

-The image shown in the carousel comes from the `large image` associated with the item, these are set as part of creating a news item, creating an issue or collection, or publishing an article. <!-- missing hyperlink 3x-->
+The image shown in the carousel comes from the `large image` associated with the item, these are set as part of [creating a news item](./news-manager.md), [creating an issue or collection](../issues-volumes-and-collections/index.md), or [publishing an article](../article-management/article-images.md).

 If an item does not have a large image: